offsoc/ReplaceHexPatcher/docs/docs_EN.md

 The file paths may contain Windows environment variables, such as `%temp%` or `%programfiles%` or `%appdata%`, etc. These variables will be processed correctly.

 If any file from the section is not on the disk, then the processing of this file and the patterns for it is skipped without any errors and the section is analyzed further.
-But if the template has the `EXIT_IF_ANY_PATCH_BIN_FILE_NOT_EXIST` or `PATCH_ONLY_ALL_PATTERNS_EXIST` flag, then if at least 1 file is not on disk, then processing of the entire template will end.
+But if the template has the `EXIT_IF_ANY_PATCH_BIN_FILE_NOT_EXIST` or `PATCH_ONLY_ALL_BIN_PATTERNS_EXIST` or `PATCH_ONLY_ALL_BIN_PATTERNS_EXIST_1_TIME` flag, then if at least 1 file is not on disk, then processing of the entire template will end.

 6. `patch_text`